 20 Ideas on How to Supercharge Your Mailing List Growth

-Mailing list is one of the most effective marketing instruments, ever.
-Here are 20 methods how to increase the sing up rate on your web properties and offline.
+The mailing list is one of the most effective marketing instruments, ever.
 Social media is getting more and more important, but mailing lists are still extremely important in regular communication, lead generation and sales.
+Here are 20 methods how to increase the sign up rate on your web properties and offline.

 1. Never say “Join our newsletter”